numaproj/numaflow/docs/user-guide/sources/sqs.md

 accounts, regions, credentials, or tuning, configure separate source vertices.

 Messages from all configured queues are merged without a cross-queue ordering guarantee.
-Numaflow does not add the source queue name to headers or metadata.
-If a UDF must route by origin, use separate vertices or have the producer add a message attribute or body field.
+The source queue name is stamped on each message as **system metadata** (group `sqs`, key `queue_name`) so a UDF or user-defined sink can route or audit by origin.
+It is not added to headers or to user metadata.
+A builtin SQS sink still writes to the destination `queueName` in its YAML;
+origin does not change that destination.

 ## Apply the Configuration